patricklafrance/wmfnext-shell/README.md

 ### Fetch data

-Data fetching is an important part of an application and React Router is now really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
-In this example, we'll render the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).
+React Router v6+ is really good at data fetching with the [loader API](https://reactrouter.com/en/main/route/loader).
+For this example, we'll render the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

- > Loaders is a data fetching solution which works very well with React Router.
-Depending of the needs of your application, there might be a better solution out there.
-For example, [TanStack Query](https://tanstack.com/query/latest) is a great choice if you need to prefetch a lot of data and are looking for a client side state management solution.
+ > Depending of the needs of your application, there might be a more appropriate data feching solution than React Router loaders for your application.
+To only name one, [TanStack Query](https://tanstack.com/query/latest) is also a great choice if your application needs to prefetch a lot of data and you are thinking about using a client side state management solution.

 👉 First, add a new page to the remote module application.